mathspp/mathspp/pages/02.blog/01.problems/p022-coprimes-in-the-crowd/item.en.md

 ### Problem statement

-Say you have the first $2n$ positive integers,
+Let $n \geq 2$ be an integer.
+Then, consider the integers

 $$
-\{1, 2, 3, \cdots, 2n-1, 2n\}\ .
+\{3, 4, \cdots, 2n-1, 2n\}\ .
 $$

-Show that, if you pick $n + 1$ from those, you always have two numbers that will share no divisors whatsoever.
+Show that, if you pick $n$ from those, you always have two numbers that will share no divisors whatsoever.

-In other words, show that there's two of those $n+1$ numbers that are coprime.
+In other words, show that there's two of those $n$ numbers that are coprime.

 !!!
 Give it some thought...